 A snack before bedtime may help you.

 You don’t have to figure out the menus and times on your own.
 To help create a plan tailored to you, your doctor may send you to a nutrition specialist.
-She may call it a registered dietitian.
+They may call it a registered dietitian.
 Besides thinking about your nutrition, your dietitian will help match you up with foods that you like and that fit your budget.